The University Libraries offers funding to CMU corresponding authors to help pay reasonable open access publishing fees.

 The publisher of the journal must meet one of the following criteria:

 - The publisher of an open access journal (i.e., a journal that provides immediate open access to all peer-reviewed articles) must be a member of the Open Access Scholarly Publishers Association (OASPA) or adhere to the OASPA Code of Conduct.
-The publisher must not appear on Beall’s List of Predatory Open Access Publishers.
+Ideally, the publisher will adhere to the Principles of Transparency and Best Practice in Scholarly Publishing and will not appear on Beall’s List of Predatory Open Access Publishers.

 - The publisher of a hybrid journal (i.e., a traditional subscription journal that provides immediate open access to a peer-reviewed article upon payment of an APC) must have a publicly available policy that clearly describes the transition strategy for changing the business model from subscription to open access.
 The University Libraries determines when a hybrid journal policy is sufficiently persuasive to qualify for APC funding.
 To date, only hybrid journals published by the Association for Computing Machinery (ACM) qualify for APC funding.